vemonet/shapes-of-you/README.md

 [![Get shapes from GitHub GraphQL API](https://github.com/MaastrichtU-IDS/shapes-of-you/workflows/Get%20shapes%20from%20GitHub/badge.svg)](https://github.com/MaastrichtU-IDS/shapes-of-you/actions?query=workflow%3A%22Get+shapes+from+GitHub%22) [![Deploy to GitHub Pages](https://github.com/MaastrichtU-IDS/shapes-of-you/workflows/Deploy%20website%20to%20GitHub%20Pages/badge.svg)](https://github.com/MaastrichtU-IDS/shapes-of-you/actions?query=workflow%3A%22Deploy+website+to+GitHub+Pages%22) [![CodeQL analysis](https://github.com/MaastrichtU-IDS/shapes-of-you/workflows/CodeQL%20analysis/badge.svg)](https://github.com/MaastrichtU-IDS/shapes-of-you/actions?query=workflow%3A%22CodeQL+analysis%22)

+Access the Shapes of You web app at https://maastrichtu-ids.github.io/shapes-of-you

+Access the OpenAPI at http://grlc.io/api-git/MaastrichtU-IDS/shapes-of-you (powered by [grlc.io](http://grlc.io))

+Shapes of You is as registry for semantic shapes and query files.
+Add one of these  topics to your GitHub repository, we automatically index files from public repositories everyday at 1:00 and 13:00 🕐

+* **SHACL shapes**: add the topic `shacl-shapes`, we index RDF files such as `.ttl`, `.rdf`, `.jsonld`, etc), with all `sh:NodeShape` they contain

+* **ShEx expressions**: add the topic `shex`, we index `.shex` files, and ShEx shapes defined in RDF files

+* **SPARQL queries**: add the topic `grlc`, we index `.rq` and `.sparql` files, and parse [grlc.io](http://grlc.io) APIs metadata

+## Planned improvements ➕

+- [x] Improve filtering and faceted search for shapes (feedbacks welcome!)
+- [ ] Index more types of files (OWL ontologies, OpenAPI YAML)
+- [ ] Star shapes with your SOLID accounts
+- [ ] Parse ShEx files to retrieve the defined shapes

+> Feel free to comment on this plan or propose new improvements by creating issues in this GitHub repository.

+## Overview 🧭

 This app is composed of 2 parts:

 * A python script to retrieve SPARQL queries, SHACL & ShEx Shapes files with some metadata from GitHub repositories which is run regularly.
 The retrieved data is stored in a RDF striplestore